Addiction Treatment For Women in South Florida

 Drugs manipulate our bodies.
 They latch to receptors and trigger chemical changes.

 For women with addictions, treatment is the answer.
-But the programs they need must be tailored, so they get effective care.
+However, the programs they need must be tailored, so they get effective care.
 And sometimes, women fare best in facilities that only accept residents like them.
+Luckily, addiction treatment for women is available at Ambrosia Behavioral Health’s rehab facility in South Florida.

 The National Institute on Drug Abuse (NIDA) says women cite these reasons for substance abuse: